windrunner21/truthordare-iOS/README.md

 # TruthDare AI

-TruthDare AI is a new look at the Truth or Dare game:
+TruthDare AI is an iOS application that grants new look at the traditional "Truth or Dare" game:

 - Includes AI.
 - No ads.